 - Students must have received a Bachelors degree in a field other than education.

-- Students must be newly enrolled in an ARL (Alternative Route to Licensure) program at a state-approved Nevada university.
+- Students must be newly enrolled in a Master of Arts in Teaching (MAT) program at a state-approved Nevada university.

 - Students must pursue licensing in Elementary Education, Special Education, or Secondary Education in Math, Science, or English.